archinetai/smart-pytorch/README.md

 # SMART - PyTorch

-A PyTorch implementation of <a href="https://aclanthology.org/2020.acl-main.197.pdf">SMART</a>, a regularization technique to better fine-tune pretrained language models.
+A PyTorch implementation of <a href="https://aclanthology.org/2020.acl-main.197.pdf">SMART</a>, a regularization technique to fine-tune pretrained language models.

 ## Install